rism-digital/muscat-guidelines/default/en/source_300.md

 ### Physical description (300)

 **Required field.**

-This field is for the number of items, the format, and (for all formats except parts) the extent.
+This field keeps track of the physical material preserved by stating the format (such as score or parts) and how many there are.
+Details on parts are entered in the field **Parts held and extent (590).**

 Note that the entire section **Material description** is repeatable, as is the field **Physical description (300)** and the subfield **Format, extent (300 $a)**.
 This means that you are free to create one **Material description** section